New Resource: HCC Tearsheet 2025. Access Now!

 Audits are always scary, but health plans can reduce or eliminate the potential damage with a culture of compliance.
 Educate staff on all relevant policies and procedures.
 Install safeguards to make sure your submissions are accurate and well-documented.
 Consider a quality assurance program to prepare for CMS audits.
 Make compliance a priority.

-Each of the five trends listed above will help to shape the future of healthcare.
+Each of the five trends in healthcare listed above will help to shape the future of healthcare.
 Be sure you are aware of how each of these topics will impact you and your organization.
 Plan ahead to be successful in 2024 and beyond.